Half-Width Character

 A character that occupies half the width of a full-width character in fixed-width fonts.
 ASCII characters are half-width.

-In Japanese web forms, users are often instructed to enter phone numbers, postal codes, and email addresses in half-width characters.
-Form UI design books discuss best practices for handling full-width and half-width input.
+In Japanese web forms, users are frequently instructed to enter phone numbers, postal codes, email addresses, and credit card numbers in half-width characters.
+Forms that reject full-width input are common, and from a usability perspective, implementing automatic conversion is recommended. check out body pillow cover on Amazon discuss best practices for handling full-width and half-width input.